 So I wasn’t sure if I will receive my Leash and Clutch if they ship through regular postal service, so before placing the order I sent them an email asking which shipping service they use.
 They replied back with a link to their FAQ about shipping which I had already read.
 So that was of no help.
 I went ahead and placed the order hoping for the best.
 I ordered it on Saturday 28 March 2015, I got shipping notification on Monday 30 March and it was shipped through Hong Kong Post International Registered Mail.
 They also provided me a tracking number.
 I crossed my fingers and the wait began.

 The tracking page on Hong Kong Post’s site doesn’t give much information about the shipment.
 Luckily the tracking page from India Post gives details of the progress made by the shipment.
 On 31st it left Hong Kong, Reached India on 4 April and it was finally delivered to me on 7 April.
 I had it in my hands within 8 days of shipping.
 That’s impressive for the postal service.

 I also did not have to pay any custom duties.
 I feared the item might get stuck at customs or I might have to pay custom duty of as much as 30% which is what I saw was being levied on camera accessories.
+I have taken a few workshops for foreign exchange trading in London and I learned a bit about the obscene duty tariffs to import.
 Above all I feared damage or total loss once it reached India.
 But as the tracking history shows the item wasn’t sent to customs and was sent to me directly from the foreign post office.